Download a simple guide on how to use iNaturalist to share in your local greenspace, office or place of education.

 - Bristol & Bath City region

-If you live in one of these fourteen cities you’ll be able to see how your area is doing in comparison to other areas across the world.
+If you live in one of the signed up cities you’ll be able to see how your area is doing in comparison to other areas across the world.

 However, you don’t need to be living within one of them to add wildlife records to the map.
 We’re excited to see the whole of the country take part in the challenge and see records from all four corners.

 City Nature Challenge is part of a global citizen science project.
 Started in 2016 between just two organisations the Natural History Museum of Los Angeles County and California Academy of Sciences, and growing across the whole US in 2017, since 2018 cities from all four continents have taken part.
-Last year, in 2020, over 822,000 wildlife records were submitted across the globe over four days!
+Last year, in 2021, over 1.2 million wildlife records were submitted across the globe over four days!

 The Natural History Consortium is a collaboration between Avon Wildlife Trust, Bath and Northeast Somerset Council, BBC, Bristol City Council, Bristol Zoo Gardens, Defra, Forestry England, National Trust, Natural England, University of Bath, University of Bristol, University of the West of England, Wildfowl and Wetlands Trust, and Woodland Trust.